Another opioid crisis is raging through the developing world

 Rani’s addiction began with heroin.
 When her 14-year-old son died, she fell into depression.

-Now she is among about 30,000 people in Punjab who go to government-run addiction clinics for daily treatment.
+The crackdown on tramadol coincided with the opening of dozens of addiction clinics that administer medicine and counseling to more than 30,000 each day.

+“We are trying our level best,” Jha said, “but it’s a challenge for all of us.”

-Countries’ efforts to control tramadol on their own often fail, according to the Center for Strategic and International Studies, particularly in places where addiction has taken hold.
+Countries’ efforts to control tramadol on their own often fail, particularly in places where addiction has taken hold, according to the Center for Strategic and International Studies.

+India has twice the global average of illicit opiate consumption.
+Researchers estimate 4 million Indians use heroin or other opioids, and a quarter of them live in the Punjab, India’s agricultural heartland bordering Pakistan, where some of the most vulnerable are driven to drugs out of desperation.

+Amandeep Kaur was pregnant when her husband died of a heart attack.
+She turned to the sex trade to make ends meet.
+She wanted not to feel, and a fellow sex worker suggested tramadol.
+She had no idea she’d get addicted, but eventually needed three pills to get through the day.